360Controller/360Controller/Readme.md

 * Build the driver as previously instructed and make sure to include the necessary information in your `DeveloperSettings.xcconfig` file, as they will be used during this process.
 * Make sure to `cd` into the `Install360Controller` directory and run `./makedmg.sh`
+* Rename the DMG as needed for a release
 * Run `./notarize.sh`
+* Wait for an email from Apple that confirms that you can distribute the driver
-* This should finish with the message: `The validate action worked!`
+* Run `./staple.sh` which should finish with the message: `The validate action worked!`

 Then you can distribute the notarized and stapled version of the driver.

 ### Debugging the driver

 Debugging the driver depends on which part you intend to debug.
 For the 360Controller driver itself, it uses `IOLog` to output to the `system.log` which can be accessed using Console.app.
 Feedback360 uses `fprintf(stderr, ...)`, which should appear within the console of the program attempting to use force feedback.
+In order to filter for the messages from the driver, make sure to filter messages by `process:kernel`.

 ### Debugging the preference pane